Chris Sununu: Social

-Sununu has said that he does not oppose abortion rights, but does not support taxpayer funding for abortions and supports a ban on partial-birth abortion.
+Sununu has said that he supports legal abortion, but does not support taxpayer funding for abortions and supports a ban on partial-birth abortion.
 In 2015, as a member of the New Hampshire Executive Council, he voted to defund Planned Parenthood.
 He later reversed his position and voted to restore the funding.
 In 2018, he said "I'm pro-choice.
 I support Roe v.
 Wade."
 Sununu had supported other contracts with Planned Parenthood.
 In 2022, in response to reports that the Supreme Court may overturn Roe v.
 Wade, he said, "I'm a pro-choice governor" and that he supports abortion rights in New Hampshire.

-Sununu vetoed a bill that would ban people from carrying firearms on school property.
+In 2019, Sununu vetoed a bill that would have banned people from carrying firearms on school property.

 During a 2016 gubernatorial debate, he said he opposed the settling of 10,000 Syrian refugees in the United States.

-In 2017, Sununu signed Senate Bill 12, which enacted constitutional carry in New Hampshire.
+In 2017, Sununu signed Senate Bill 12, which enacted the right to carry a handgun without a permit in New Hampshire.

 In 2018, Sununu said he would refuse to send the New Hampshire National Guard to the US-Mexico border to enforce Trump's "zero-tolerance" policy in regard to undocumented immigrants.

-Sununu is seen as supportive of LGBT rights; he said that he does not get involved with the state's GOP platform issues and spoke at an event for the Log Cabin Republicans, a political action committee that supports same-sex marriage and other gay rights.
+Sununu is seen as supportive of LGBT rights; he said that he does not get involved with the state's GOP platform issues and spoke at an event for the Log Cabin Republicans, the LGBT wing of the Republican Party.
 In 2018, Sununu signed into law two bills intended to protect LGBT rights, one prohibiting discrimination based on gender identity in housing, employment, and public accommodations and one banning conversion therapy from being used on minors.
-In 2019, he allowed a bill to become a law without his signature that created a non-binary gender option for driver's licenses.
-In 2019, however, he vetoed a bill to make it easier for transgender people to change their birth certificates, saying he believed the process was fine as is.
+In 2019, he allowed a bill to become a law without his signature that created a non-binary gender option for driver's licenses, but also vetoed a bill to make it easier for transgender people to change their birth certificates, saying he believed the process was fine as is.
 Proponents of the bill responded that Sununu lacked understanding of the challenges the transgender community faced.
-In 2022, Sununu vetoed a "parental bill of rights" law which would have forced schools to out trans children to their parents.
+In 2022, Sununu said he would veto a "parental bill of rights" that critics claimed would have forced schools to disclose students' gender identities to their parents.
+The bill died in the New Hampshire House of Representatives.